Lishan Laomu: Legends

 A divine woman or "nymph" (神女) associated with the hot spring west or northwest of Mount Li was encountered by the first emperor of China Qin Shi Huang from the nearby capital city of Xianyang, according to a lost Late Han source, the San Qinji (三秦記, ′Record of the Three Qin′), and scholars believe this "nymph" should be identified with Lishan Laomu.
 (Note: The relevant fragment from the San Qinji survived quoted in other sources, namely Chang'an zhi attributed to Song Minqiu (宋敏求, d.
 1079), Commentary on the Water Classic (Shuijingzhu, 水經注), and the Song dynasty leishu encyclopedia Taiping Yulan.)
 At the time of the First Emperor, there was a crossway of eighty li to Mount Li, and people walked over the bridge, carts drove under the bridge.
 The pillars of metal and stone could still be seen.
 (Note: Tudi ji (土地記), as cited/quoted by the Chang'an zhi, Book 15.)
 (Note: The details about the bridge is part of a more extended quote from San Qinji regarding the First Emperor's encounter, according to the Taiping Yulan.
 However, the same details derive from Tudi ji, according to the Chang'an zhi.)
 To the west (or northwest) of Mt.
-Li, there are hot springs, and it is said that Qin Shi Huang cavorted with (made love to) the divine woman or "nymph" there.
+Li, there are hot springs, and it is said that Qin Shi Huang cavorted with (had sex with) the divine woman or "nymph" there.
 As he was ill-mannered, the goddess spat at him, causing sores to develop.
 The First Emperor apologized, and the divine woman made a hot spring appear, which cured his illness.
 Because of that, later generations used to bathe there.
 (Note: Schafer apud Chang'an zhi [Book] 15, 5b.)
 (Note: The Chinese text quoted in the Taiping Yulan states "to the west lies a hot spring" (西有溫泉), but the Commentary on the Water Classic and the Chang'an zhi 15 state "northwest" (西北), Yet Schafer states: "The springs are situated on the lower northeast slopes of Mount Li-Blackhorse Mountain", even while citing Chang'an zhi.)

 During the Tang dynasty, Taoist Li Quan was a military governor fond of the way of the immortals who often travelled to spiritual places in the mountains; according to legend, he met with Lishan Laomu at the foot of Lishan Mountain, and Laomu taught him the Huangdi Yinfujing (The Yellow Emperor's Scripture on "Unconscious Unification").
 (Note: Jiu tuji (舊圖經, 'old map guides'), as cited/quoted by the Chang'an zhi Book 16.)